Tauras Jogėla

-Tauras Jogėla (born 2 May 1993) is a Lithuanian professional basketball player for the Górnik Wałbrzych of the Polish Basketball League (PLK).
+Tauras Jogėla (born 2 May 1993) is a Lithuanian professional basketball player for Šiauliai of the Lithuanian Basketball League (LKL) and the EuroCup.
 Jogėla can play either forward position, although he's more accustomed to playing power forward.

 Early career

 He won the Lithuanian Student Basketball League (MKL) Slam Dunk Contest in 2011.

 Professional career

 On 21 November 2019, Jogėla signed with Soproni KC of the Hungarian League.
 Jogėla averaged 14 points and 4.5 rebounds per game for Soproni KC during the 2019–20 season.
 He re-signed with the team on 26 July 2020.

 On 19 August 2023, Jogėla signed with CBet Jonava of the Lithuanian Basketball League (LKL).

 On 18 July 2024, Jogėla signed with San Miguel Beermen of the Philippine Basketball Association (PBA) as the team's import for the 2024 PBA Governors' Cup., but he was replaced by Jordan Adams before the start of the conference.

 On 16 August 2024, Jogėla signed with Šiauliai of the Lithuanian Basketball League (LKL).

 On 14 July 2025, Jogėla signed with Górnik Wałbrzych of the Polish Basketball League (PLK).

+On 18 June 2026, Jogėla once again signed with Šiauliai of the Lithuanian Basketball League (LKL) and the EuroCup.